-PROPOSED CBOC FREMONT, CALIFORNIA OCTOBER 2020 PAGE 7 Specific conceptual designs are also still underway, but the CBOC would be Leadership in Energy and Environmental Design (LEED) Silver Certified in accordance with VA's Sustainable Design Manual (VA, 2017).
+PROPOSED CBOC FREMONT, CALIFORNIA DECEMBER 2020 PAGE 7 Specific conceptual designs are also still underway, but the CBOC would be Leadership in Energy and Environmental Design (LEED) Silver Certified in accordance with VA's Sustainable Design Manual (VA, 2017).
 Potential renewable energy options that could provide or supplement power to the facility include solar hot water, photovoltaic panels, and ground source heat pump.
+The VA will also consider dedicating electric vehicle charging spaces, to enable the future installation of these spaces once the VA has an approved electric vehicle program.